LandSharkFive/SkipListOne/README.md

 ## Description:

-A Skip List contains a sorted linked list.
+A Skip List is a sorted linked list.
 You can Insert, Delete and Print keys.
 Supports duplicate keys.
 A Skip List is like a balanced tree.
 A skip list is easy to code.

 ## Unit Tests